• Skip to primary navigation

 Poached Heirloom Tomatoes with Avocado Crème

-Heirloom tomatoes are what tomatoes used to be before all of the variety and flavor were bred out of them so they could be more easily transported in trucks to supermarkets.
+Heirloom tomatoes are what tomatoes used to be before all of the variety and flavor was bred out of them so they could be more easily transported in trucks to supermarkets.
 You can find them at farmers markets or you can grow your own.
+They come in many shades of red, yellow, orange, and green, and are somewhat oddly shaped compared to everyday beefsteak tomatoes.

 Ingredients